 Pennsylvania Oil Museums

-Pennsylvania petroleum museums offer a trip to the very beginning of U.S. oil and natural gas exploration history.
-Exhibits help educate visitors about the modern business of meeting the nation’s energy needs.
+Many Pennsylvania museums offer a trip to the very beginning of U.S. oil and natural gas exploration history, which began in 1859 along a small creek near Titusville.
+Exhibits educate visitors about the modern business of meeting America’s energy needs.

 The museums below exhibit technological and environmental advancements, discoveries, products and local pioneers.
 Exhibits feature an industry that fuels the world’s economies.
-The American Oil & Gas Historical Society, which depends on donations, provides updated links to these Pennsylvania petroleum museums and petroleum museums in other states.
+The American Oil & Gas Historical Society, which depends on individual contributions, provides updated links to these Pennsylvania petroleum museums and petroleum museums in other states.

 A center dedicated to the study of the oil heritage region is housed at Clarion University–Venango Campus in Oil City.

 The Barbara Morgan Harvey Center for the Study of Oil Heritage features the late Barbara Harvey’s collection of books and papers donated to the university by her children.